The great London ground will stage five group matches at the ICC Men's Cricket World Cup 2019.

-Plan ahead so you can make the most out of your day at the The Oval during the ICC Men’s Cricket World Cup 2019.
+Please plan ahead so you can make the most out of your day at The Oval during the ICC Men’s Cricket World Cup 2019.

-There is no parking around the Oval and spectators are advised to leave the car at home and use public transport.
-The Oval is service by two London Underground lines – the Victoria line, which stops at Vauxhall Station to the north of the venue and the Northern line, which stops at Oval Station just 100 metres to the south.
+There is no parking around The Oval and spectators are advised to use public transport.
+The Oval is serviced by two London Underground lines – the Victoria line, which stops at Vauxhall Station to the north of the venue and the Northern line, which stops at Oval Station just 100 metres to the south.